Skip to content

 .record("@", "TXT", "v=spf1 include:_spf.google.com ~all") // quotes added automatically

-Supported types: A, AAAA, CNAME, MX, TXT, NS, PTR, SRV, CAA, NAPTR, SPF
+Supported types: A, AAAA, CNAME, MX, TXT, NS, PTR, SRV, CAA, NAPTR, SPF.

+When loading from a file (e.g. record("path/to/file.yaml")), records are parsed relative to process.cwd() and appended to the zone.
 TXT and SPF values are automatically wrapped in double quotes if not already quoted.

 Alias pointer